 Marketing: Suzanne Fermanis

-Lajamanu Yawulyu Dancers: Myra Nungarrayi, Gladys Napangardi Tasman, Biddy Nugarrayi Long.
+Myra Nungarrayi Herbert, Gladys Napangardi Tasman, Biddy Nungarrayi Long.

 - 4WD Sweat Dust and Romance - Darwin Botanical Gardens (1997) - Accident - The Black and White Cockatoos (Video)